The derived-discrete algebras over the real numbers: introduction

 The main result in \cite{V} states that a connected derived-discrete algebra over an algebraically closed field either is piecewise hereditary of Dynkin type, or admits a quiver presentation which is gentle one-cycle without clock condition.
 Our motivation is to give a similar description of derived-discrete algebras over a \textit{non-algebraically closed} field.

 One possible approach is to generalize the arguments in \cite{V} to non-algebraically closed field versions.
 For example, the covering theory of quivers plays an important role in \cite{V}.
-However, over a non-algebraically closed field, it seems very complicated to develop such a theory.
+However, over a non-algebraically closed field, it seems very complicated to develop such a theory for modulated quivers.

 On the other hand, derived-discrete algebras and piecewise hereditary algebras are compatible with finite separable field extensions; see \cite{L}.
 It suggests that field extensions might be useful for our purpose.
-Assume that $k$ is a perfect field which is cofinite in its algebraical closure $\overline{k}$.
-To describe a derived-discrete algebra over $k$, we need to consider its presentation $T(Q,\mathcal{M})/I$, where $Q$ is a quiver, $\mathcal{M}$ a modulation on $Q$ and $I$ an admissible ideal of the tensor algebra $T(Q,\mathcal{M})$.
+Assume that $k$ is a perfect field which is cofinite in its algebraic closure $\overline{k}$.
+To describe a derived-discrete algebra over $k$, we need to consider its presentation $T(Q,\mathcal{M})/I$, where $Q$ is a quiver, $\mathcal{M}$ a modulation on $Q$ and $I$ an admissible ideal of the tensor algebra $T(Q,\mathcal{M})$; see \cite{B,DR}.
 To make use of the classification of derived-discrete algebras over $\overline{k}$, we also need to describe the quiver presentation $\overline{k}\Gamma/J$ of $T(Q,\mathcal{M})/I\otimes_k\overline{k}$, the field extension of $T(Q,\mathcal{M})/I$.
-However, for a general $k$, the modulation $\mathcal{M}$ is complicated, which makes it too difficult to describe both $T(Q,\mathcal{M})/I$ and $\overline{k}\Gamma/J$.
+However, for a general $k$, the modulation $\mathcal{M}$ is complicated, which makes it difficult to describe both $T(Q,\mathcal{M})/I$ and $\overline{k}\Gamma/J$.

 In this article, we take $k=\xr$ and $\overline{k}=\xc$, in which case, $\mathcal{M}$ and $\Gamma$ can be explicitly described.
-However, $J$ is not uniquely determined.
-This makes troubles because we need to describe the $\xr$-algebra, whose complexification $\xc\Gamma/J$ admits the given quiver presentation.

-An $\xr$-algebra $T(Q,\mathcal{M})/I$ is called \textit{gentle one-cycle without clock condition} if the modulation on the vertices of $Q$ is uniform, the ideal $I$ can be generated by elements in the modulations on some paths of length two, and the quiver $Q$ with the paths above forms a gentle one-cycle without clock condition bound quiver.
+Indeed, Gabriel described $\Gamma$ in \cite{G} and used it to classify all the representation-finite hereditary $\xr$-algebras.
+Since we need to describe the ideals $I$ and $J$, we should go further.
+We give the related isomorphisms explicitly and do some concrete computation; see Lemma~\ref{sym} for example.
+Such computation will become too difficult if $k$ is a general field.